 Roll 3 long ropes and loosely braid them together.

 Loosely insert the toothpicks so they are not too difficult to remove later.
 Bake at 350′ for 1 hour.

-Your crown of thorns is now ready to be displayed and to be utilized.
+Your crown of thorns is now ready to be displayed and utilized.

-God’s blessings to you as your journey these next 40 days closer to Christ.
+God’s blessings to you and your family as each of you journey these next 40 days closer to Christ.